The International Trade Blog arrow International Sales & Marketing

 7. Uniform Customs and Practice for Documentary Credits

-The Uniform Customs and Practice for Documentary Credits (UCP 600) is a set of rules and regulations banks follow for letters of credit and other types of payment.
+The Uniform Customs and Practice for Documentary Credits (UCP 600) is a set of rules and regulations banks follow for letters of credit and other payment types.
 The UCP is governed by the International Chamber of Commerce (ICC).
 ICC’s rules on documentary credits, which are used for letter of credit transactions worldwide, were first established in the 1930s.

 8. Telegraphic Transfer